e2eSolutionArchitect/academy/certification-based-training-programs/azure/AZ-900/readme.md

 ### How to register for this training program

 - Please submit the [career counselling form](https://e2esolutionarchitect.com/career-counselling/).
-You will get back to you.
+We will get back to you.
 ----------------------------

 ### Pre-requisites: